 Lab1 find out MAC address by using victim IP address

-This demonstrates mere-simple use of arping for determining a remote MAC address.
+This demonstrates the mere-simple use of arping for determining a remote MAC address.

 Syntax: arping –c ‘no. of request’ Ip Address